sebariosgrob/Test/README.md

 * ihaveamac for first developing the simple CIA generation method and for being an immensive help in porting it
 * patois, delebile, SteveIce10 for Brahma and it's updates
 * mid-kid for CakeHax and for hosting freenode #Cakey
-* Shadowtrance, dark_samus3, Syphurith, AuroraWright for being of great help developing this
+* Shadowtrance, Syphurith, AuroraWright for being of great help developing various features
+* dark_samus3 and Plailect for making CTRNAND transfers a possibility
+* osilloscorpion and idgrepthat for enabling NTR cart dumps
 * profi200 for helpful hints that first made developing some features possible
+* Al3x_10m for helping me with countless hours of testing and useful advice
-* Datalogger, zoogie, atkfromabove, mixups, key1340, k8099, Al3x_10m, Supster131, stbinan, Wolfvak, imanoob, Stary2001 and countless others from freenode #Cakey and the GBAtemp forums for testing, feedback and helpful hints
+* Datalogger, zoogie, atkfromabove, mixups, key1340, k8099, Supster131, stbinan, Wolfvak, imanoob, Stary2001 and countless others from freenode #Cakey and the GBAtemp forums for testing, feedback and helpful hints
 * Everyone I forgot about - if you think you deserve to be mentioned, just contact me